luslab/oz-bulk-rnaseq/H. Differential Expression.md

 		3a. filter out biased genes (very up/down regulated genes) by using log fold differences 3b.
 Compare remaining genes with Reference gene counts.
 Log2(Reference Gene/Sample Gene).
 If Reference gene count or sample Gene count = 0 then value is -Inf.
 		3c.
 Remove gene with Inf values (i.e. no reads mapped to gene in 1 or both samples)

-	4. Calculate a table to id
+4. Calculate a table to identify high/low samples giving a table 4a.
+Calculate Geometric mean for each gene Log.
 Input = raw counts from htseq-count or featureCounts.
 Can also use QoRTs Counts - see [page 17](http://hartleys.github.io/QoRTs/doc/example-walkthrough.pdf)